 This is the 3rd track from Blake Mills latest album that has ended up on one of these Mix Tape Radio episodes (#40 & #41 to be exact), so I guess you could probably say that I'm a big fan of this record.
 It probably would have made sense to make this track the 7th song on the mix, given the lyrical content, but things didn't play out that way.
 This track did make me want to go through a bunch of other albums and see if it is true that the 7th song on most records is the one most likely to make one cry.
 I will let you know what my research on the topic turns out (you know, once I actually do the research).

 This is one of those albums that anyone who likes simply beautiful tunes should own.
 The whole thing is one bit of loveliness followed by another.
 I'd already put 'Tears On Tape' on a previous episode of Mix Tape Radio (the 'best of 2012' mix), so when it came time to feature another track from this album (and it was definitely time for that), I had 11 great options to chose from.
 I went with 'Bare Wood', but it could have been any of them.
 Because there ain't a single dud on here.
 You should go get it.

 If you haven't already, you should totally give these 3 albums your ears at some point this week.
 Maybe even a bit of your wallet.
-And if you haven't already as well, go listen to the episode that these tracks feature on.
+And while we're listing things you should do if you haven't already, you should also go listen to the episode that these tracks feature on as well.
+Yeah?
+Yeah.